 - Early-onset affects a small number of people and begins in childhood or the teens.

-Behavior changes may occur before movement problems, and can include:
+Abnormal behaviors may occur before movement problems develop, and can include:

 - Behavioral disturbances